breuleux/earl-grey/README.md

 ## Pattern matching

-The `|>` operator feeds an input into a series of "clauses" and enters the body of the first matching clause.
-It is a switch statement on
+The `match` operator feeds an input into a series of "clauses" and enters the body of the first matching clause.
+It is a switch statement on steroids:
-steroids:

-    command |>
+    match command:
        {"move", Number! dx, Number! dy} ->
           ;; Isn't this nicer than calling parseFloat manually? this.x += dx